billsix/programmingFromTheGroundUp/docs/source/counting.rst

 The previous operations: AND, OR, NOT, and XOR are called *boolean operators* because they were first studied by George Boole.
-So, if someone mentiones boolean operators or boolean algebra, you now know what they are talking about.
+So, if someone mentions boolean operators or boolean algebra, you now know what they are talking about.

 In addition to the boolean operations, there are also two binary